December 3, 2023

 Patriarchal Sex Culture: A pattern of narratives, norms, and beliefs about human sexuality that dismiss, ignore, and undermine the needs and perspectives of the Feminine, resulting in a social epidemic of Toxic Masculinity, sexual abuse, slut-shaming, victim-blaming, and body shaming.
 Sub-cultures of Patriarchal Sex Culture include rape culture and incel culture.

-My Methodology & Lineage
+Methodology & Lineage

-I have interviewed over 100 U.S. veterans about the impact of PTSD on their health and relationships, before and after participation in a mindfulness program as part of a PTSD research team in Seattle.
+Michelle has interviewed over 100 U.S. veterans about the impact of PTSD on their health and relationships, before and after participation in a mindfulness program as part of a PTSD research team in Seattle.
 This work led to the creation of a documentary, and co-authorship of 16 publications appearing in the American Journal of Medicine, Medical Care, the Journal of Clinical Psychology, the Journal of Alternative and Complementary Medicine, and the Journal of Traumatic Stress, as well as a chapter on Post-Traumatic Stress Disorder in the 4th edition of Integrative Medicine.

-I have over a decade of experience working in psychology research labs exploring the benefits and mechanisms of change for mindfulness-based therapies such as Mindfulness-Based Stress Reduction (founded by Dr. Jon Kabat-Zinn) and Dialectical Behavior Therapy (founded by Dr. Marsha Linehan) on trauma and depression.
+Michelle has over a decade of experience working in psychology research labs exploring the benefits and mechanisms of change for mindfulness-based therapies such as Mindfulness-Based Stress Reduction (founded by Dr. Jon Kabat-Zinn) and Dialectical Behavior Therapy (founded by Dr. Marsha Linehan) on trauma and depression.